 It pays to be aware of our blind spots.

 The field of behavioral economics is relatively new, but the value of reflecting on one’s motivations and judgements has long been acknowledged.
-“Know thyself,” the ancient Greeks advised.
-In investing, although classical economics assumes people make rational choices, behavioral economics has come to identify common biases that can adversely affect portfolio results.
+The famous phrase, “Know thyself,” from the ancient Greeks, is one that is particularly relevant when it comes to investing.
+Although classical economics assumes people make rational choices, behavioral economics has come to identify common biases that can adversely affect portfolio results.
 Below, we offer a quick look at several of the most common investor behavioral biases and steps you can take to avoid them.

 Common biases that impact investment results